 When do I need to complete the form?

-What is the Auto-Inclusion Scheme (AIS)?
+Must I be under the Auto-Inclusion Scheme (AIS)?

-(Our example is for the year ended 31 Dec 2015)
+Here is a step-by-step guide, complete with a mock example for the year ended 31 Dec 2021.

 To begin with, you need to input basic employment details as shown in the fields below.